 Rats and mice are common pests in the urban environment.
-Signs of their presence include droppings, tracks (foot prints), urine, noises, and chew marks.
-To minimize rodent visitors to your home and property:
+Signs of their presence include:

 If rodents or other pests persist, please call a licensed pest control company.
-Local pest control services can be found on Yellowpages.ca or other internet search engines.
+Local pest control services can be found in the Yellow Pages or other internet search engines.

-It is your responsibility to not attract pests to your property.
-The Wildlife and Vector Control Bylaw No. 4284, 2012 was developed to protect public health by requiring property owners and tenants to prevent their property from becoming infested by pests that may spread disease (vectors).
+It is resident’s responsibility to not attract pests to their property.
+The Wildlife and Vector Control Bylaw Number 4284, 2012 (PDF) was developed to protect public health by requiring property owners and tenants to prevent their property from becoming infested by pests that may spread disease (vectors).